 Which is best?

-If we cross reference each car to their figures listed on previous Gran Turismo titles, we can perhaps get a clearer understanding.
+If we cross-reference each car to the figures listed on previous Gran Turismo titles, we can perhaps get a clearer understanding.
 The Mazda and Honda both appear in GT Sport, so going off the statistics in that game, the Mazda produces 103 horsepower and the Honda puts out 138 horsepower.

-The power outputs for the Mazda and Honda could be different in GT7 but what we can say based on what we know in advance of the game releasing, the car you should select out of these three is the Honda Fit Hybrid.
+The power outputs for the Mazda and Honda could be different in GT7 but what we can say based on what we know in advance of the game’s release, the car you should select out of these three is the Honda Fit Hybrid.

 What will be your first car in Gran Turismo 7?
 Tell us on Twitter at @OverTake_gg or in the comments down below!